rmlmcfadden/rmlmcfadden.github.io/musr.md

         <dd><a href="https://doi.org/10.1002/3527600434.eap258">10.1002/3527600434.eap258</a></dd>
 </dl>

-Only a few facilicities exist worldwide where [μSR] experiments are performed.
+Only a few facilities exist worldwide where [μSR] experiments are performed.
 These include:

 - [TRIUMF]'s [CMMS]